 The Saltwater crocodiles are Australia’s largest estuarine predator.
-In 2010 a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
-And in 2011 a large male Salty killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.
+In 2010, a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
+And in 2011, a large male saltwater crocodile killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.

 However, life is not always peachy even for such a formidable predator.
 Only about 1% of all hatchlings reach adulthood.
 The rest fall prey to fish, birds, monitor lizards and other crocodiles.
-Though, those that do mature can live to up to 70 years old.
+Though, those that do mature can live for up to 70 years.

 The Freshwater crocodiles are endemic to Australia.
 They are much smaller than Salties and are not known to attack people.

 As the name suggests, they live mainly in freshwater wetlands, billabongs, rivers and creeks, though they are tolerant of salt water.
 They are a poor competitor for Salties, and therefore not as easy to find in Kakadu.